La Colombe Coffee Roasters: History

 La Colombe was founded by Todd Carmichael and JP Iberti in 1994 in the Rittenhouse Square neighborhood of Philadelphia.

 In 2015, Hamdi Ulukaya, founder of Chobani, purchased a share of the company.
 Ulukaya bought out private equity firm Goode Partners to gain his stake, and helped the company raise $28.5 million to fund plans for expansion.
 This purchase made La Colombe one of several small-scale coffee roasters that received large investments or were acquired outright in 2015.

-Acquisition

 In July 2023, Keurig Dr Pepper invested $300 million in La Colombe in exchange for 33% of the company.

 In December 2023, Chobani fully acquired La Colombe for $900 million.

 As part of the deal, Keurig Dr Pepper had its 33% equity converted to a minority position in Chobani.

 Chobani took a $550 million loan to fund the acquisition.